dmanexe/latelist/README.md

 # Installation
 1. From app root, run `npm install`
-1. Import `latelist.sql.zip` to your local database for the three sample listings
+1. Import `latelist.sql.zip` to a MySQL database
-1. Update `app.js` with your local MySQL settings.
-The settings in the repo for `MySQL` are the default settings for what I believe is XAMPP/MAMP/WAMP, etc
+1. Update `app.js` for database config
+1. `node app.js` to launch

 # Reccommended: forever
 I like to use `forever` to run node servers.
 You can install with `npm install -g forever`.
 From the app root, run:

     forever start -w ./app.js

-Alternatively, if you just want to run the server alone, issue the following command.

-    node ./app.js

 # Credits